Wharf management and care of elderly short-term focus to fix the Waiheke ferry fury

 Fullers has a special status which exempts its ferry services from Auckland Transport oversight and competitive tendering rules.

 "It is unclear why.
-Auckland Transport was concerned at the time that they would have no oversight of the ferry service," he said.
+Auckland Transport was concerned at the time that they would have no oversight of the ferry service," Twyford said.

 "I have made no secret of my concern that PTOM is a race to the bottom for public transport services and could be driving down workers' conditions and wages.